Los Jaivas: History

 Several concerts from this time, including those held at the Vanguard Music Festival of Viña del Mar (January 1970), the Sala de la Reforma of the Faculty of Musical Arts and Sciences of the University of Chile (May 1970), the Cine Arte de Viña del Mar (June 1970) and the Park of the Cultural Institute of Las Condes (May 1970), in addition to the soundtrack prepared for a film that was never made (¿Qué Hacer? by Raúl Ruiz, soundtrack recorded in October 1970), are reflected in the five-disc collection entitled La Vorágine, which documents the stage known as the Prehistory of Los Jaivas.

 During this time, in addition, the group participates in the mythical Red Stone Festival and records its first official record label, homonymous, but known as El Volantín, due to its characteristic cover.
 The album, released in 1971, contains improvisations along the lines of the avant-garde explored previously, but it also includes the first compositional sketches, especially on songs like "Foto de Primera Comunión" and "Que o la Tumba Seras".

+In 1972 they released the Todos Juntos album.
+Its title track was a plea for unity among the people while "Mira Ninita" became another staple of the band's live set.

-The band took refuge in Argentina after the military dictatorship took over in Chile.
+However the next year the band was forced to take refuge in Argentina after the military dictatorship took over in Chile.
 In 1977, they headed to France, where they resided for a long time.

+During this period of exile, they released the albums Los Jaivas (El Indio) (1975), Cancion Del Sur (1977) and their most acclaimed album Alturas de Macchu Picchu (1981), which was based on the poems of Pablo Neruda.

+The band also flew to Peru to record a seminal concert video on the grounds of the famous Incan castle.

+Subsequent albums included Aconcagua (1982) and Obras De Violeta Parra (1984).
+The latter album was based on the works of the Chilean communist folk singer Violeta Parra (unrelated to the Parra brothers).

-The first major change in the band occurred in 1988 when Gabriel died in Peru in a car crash.
+Tragedy struck the band in 1988 when Gabriel died in Peru in a car crash.
 His daughter Juanita took his place behind the drums.
 In January 2003, the main singer, Gato Alquinta, died in Coquimbo, Chile, of a heart attack while swimming in the sea.

 Gato's three sons soon joined the band to replace him: Ankatu (guitar), Eloy (saxophone) and Aurora (vocals).
 Aurora left shortly after, and Eloy died of a heart attack in 2004.
 Ankatu, however, is still a member of the band.